 In most cases, the best route for financial recovery will be through a workers’ compensation claim.
 This no-fault benefit does not require you to prove that your employer was negligent, and once approved, your benefits will continue throughout the duration of your treatments and doctor visits.
 If you become permanently injured or unable to work in your field as a result of silicosis, you may be eligible for job retraining benefits too.

 In some cases, however, your employer may not have workers’ compensation insurance – or your injuries may have been directly caused by a negligent party.
-That means it could be a better idea to file a personal injury claim against your employer or the negligent party who caused your injuries, rather than go through the workers’ compensation system.
+That means it could be a better idea to file a personal injury claim against your employer or the negligent party who caused your injuries, rather than go through the workers’ compensation.

 Dedicated Representation for Your Silicosis Claim

-No matter how you developed silicosis, our San Antonio legal team at The Law Offices of Georg P. Escobedo & Associates, PLLC will fight on your behalf and help you explore all the possible avenues for compensation.
+No matter how you developed silicosis, our San Antonio injury lawyers at The Law Offices of Georg P. Escobedo & Associates, PLLC will fight on your behalf and help you explore all the possible avenues for compensation.
 First and foremost, it’s our goal to ensure that you have the means to recover from your injuries, and the time to heal and rest.
 Creating a customized case strategy for every client, we’ll fearlessly advocate for your needs, whether that means negotiating with a workers’ compensation insurer or with your employer.